-This guide is a resource for educators to bring the messages from the "Wrong Turn" presentation into the classroom.
+This guide is a resource for educators to bring the messages from "THE WISH" presentation into the classroom.
 We hope it will help you to get your students thinking about the seriousness of impaired driving and what they can do to stop it.

-For Discussion: Why do you think this behaviour continues to exist when most people know the risks?
+For Discussion: Why do you think this behaviour continues to be when most people know the risks?